 Internet Companies Big '09 Venture-Capital Winners

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Venture Capital investment has tanked since the downturn hit.
+Opinions expressed by Entrepreneur contributors are their own.Venture Capital investment has tanked since the downturn hit.
 But some sectors are starting to see growth in VC funding again, recent data from VentureDeal shows.

 Biotech stayed the biggest funding subsector in the world of technology with $1.9 billion in funding in the fourth quarter of 2009, flat with the previous quarter.
 Internet-sector companies leapt ahead 38 percent, the biggest gain of any sector, snagging $1.8 billion in funding.